mcheang20/mcheang20.github.io/_portfolio/blocjams.md

     <dl>
       <dt class="heading">Angular Directives</dt>
         <dd class="col-info">
           A custom directive was created to handle playback functionality.
 In combination with jQlite methods, existing functions were updated to handle and observe attribute changes.
-This enabled a user to select a specific time within the song.
+This enabled a user to select a specific time within the song and have the song play at that point.
         </dd>
     </dl>
   <dl>